Myths About Interstate Drug Stops Resulting in Federal Drug Conspiracy Charges

 - Other factors.

-The criminal defense attorneys at Berry Law Firm have represented people stopped on the Interstate facing federal drug conspiracy charges carrying a variety of sentences, including:
+The criminal defense attorneys at Berry Law have represented people stopped on the Interstate facing federal drug conspiracy charges carrying a variety of sentences, including:

 - 0-20 years